intel/visual-quality-inspection/README.md

 - Argo Workflows on K8s Using Helm
 - Bare Metal

 Details about each of these methods can be found below.
+Keep in mind that each method must be executed in a separate environment from each other.
+If you run first Docker Compose and then bare metal, this will cause issues.

 ## Run Using Docker
 Follow these instructions to set up and run our provided Docker image.
 For running on bare metal, see the [bare metal](#run-using-bare-metal) instructions.